Feb. 10, 2017 By Hannah Wulkan

 According to the proposal, the building would be 83 feet tall and would have retail on the ground floor, 219 parking spaces on the second and third floor, medical offices on the fourth floor, and commercial offices on the fifth through eighth floors.

-In order to build, however, the developer needs to acquire a zoning variance to build a development that tall and dense.
+In order to build, however, the developer needs a zoning change to build a development that tall and dense.
 Currently, the area is zoned for low density commercial uses such as carwashes and gas stations, and only allows a 1.0 floor area ratio, which determines the ratio of total building floor area to the area of the lot.

 The proposed development requires a 4.53 FAR, according to the proposal.

-The developers estimate in the proposal that it will take about a year to get permits approved, and plans to start building in 2018, with a year long construction period for the building.
+The developer estimates that it will take about a year to get permits approved, and plans to start building in 2018, with a year long construction period.